-This has been an unrelenting, expensive, and physically arduous process.
-I have no time for or interest in managing the books for a 501(c)(3) or begging for money, but I will gladly accept any assistance you wish to offer: temporal, professional, or financial as long as the latter remains anonymous (laboratory services would be especially helpful).
+This has been an unrelenting, very expensive, and physically arduous process.
+I have no time for or interest in managing the books for a 501(c)(3) or begging for money, but I will gladly accept assistance you wish to offer: temporal, professional, or financial as long as the latter remains anonymous (laboratory services would be especially helpful).
 I cannot and will not accept corporate, foundation, or government grants, because our family wishes to retain a reputation for total independence and integrity.
-I love to teach, and would be delighted to have students working here on their projects.
+I do love to teach, and would be delighted to have students working here on their projects.

 We have a need for many hands, both on the land and in producing the communications to come.
-We have new projects in the works, the most important of which is developing an engineering infrastructure for mobile low-impact communities dedicated to restoring the vitality of America's wildlands.
+We really need help with laboratory tools and services.
+We have new projects in the works, the most important of which is developing an engineering infrastructure to facilitate mobile low-impact communities dedicated to restoring the vitality of the world's wildlands.
 Anything you can do to facilitate these projects would be appreciated as they do present some very interesting engineering and logistical challenges.